Cambridge, New York: Education

 The oldest school in Cambridge is Cambridge Central School, rebuilt in 1950 after a devastating fire.
-It was the site of the Norman Rockwell painting "Triumph in Defeat" which appeared on the cover of the Saturday Evening Post on May 23, 1953.
+It was the site of the Norman Rockwell painting The Young Lady with the Shiner, also known as Triumph in Defeat and Outside the Principal's Office, which appeared on the cover of The Saturday Evening Post on May 23, 1953.

 The Cambridge Central School District is a public school district located in Cambridge.
 It has approximately 900 students in grades PK-12 with a student-teacher ratio of 12 to 1.
 The average teacher salary is $63,933.
 56% of the student body is male, 44% is female.
 According to state test scores, 50% of students are at least proficient in math and 49% in reading.
 Seven AP courses are currently offered.
 Cambridge also offers a BOCES program.

 Cambridge's varsity football team held the Class D State Champion title two years in a row, winning in 2016 and 2017.
 They previously won this title in 1992 and in 1999.

 The school also runs an archaeological project excavating the settlement of Daniel Shays that has been ongoing since 2013.